CNN guest calls COVID-19 risks at White House 'concerning,' praises thousands at March on Washington

 A study examining whether Black Lives Matter protests between May 26 and June 20 increased coronavirus transmission found “no evidence that urban protests reignited COVID-19 case growth during the more than three weeks following protest onset.”

-Scientists offered different explanations for why the protests did not seem to be super-spreader events, including that in cities with demonstrations, a higher percentage fo people who did not protest actually stayed home -- or that mask wearing was widespread at most of the protests.
+Scientists offered different explanations for why the protests did not seem to be so-called "superspreader" events, positing that a higher percentage of people who did not protest actually stayed home or that mask wearing was widespread at most of the protests.

 The media has long been criticized for condemning Trump events, anti-lockdown protests, and religious gatherings for lacking social distancing while withholding judgment over the ongoing Black Lives Matter protests across the country.